 What about the rest of the nation?

 Delhi isn't the only parade host.
 These soldiers march in Bangalore on January 26, 2011.

 Republic Day is not just a Delhi affair.
 Flag ceremonies, parades and celebrations are held all over the country.
 Here's a small sampling from some of India's other cities:

 -- Bangalore (high-tech hub in south-central India): You can enjoy a parade and cultural fair at the Field Marshal Manekshaw Parade Ground.

 -- Chennai (capital of Tamil Nadu on the southeastern coast): India's fourth-largest city has celebrations along Kamarajar Salai and at Marina Beach.

--- Mumbai (financial and entertainment powerhouse on the west coast): The city hosts celebrations at Shivaji Park or the Marine Drive.
+-- Mumbai (financial and entertainment powerhouse on the west coast): The city hosts celebrations at Shivaji Park or along Marine Drive.